top of page

 13:30 – 14:00 Irrigation: Lessons learned from the S3 guideline process

-Maarten Meire (Ghent, Brussels)
+Maarten Meire (Ghent, Belgium)

 One of the outcomes of the ESE S3 guideline process is the suggestion not to use adjunct therapy in addition to traditionally (syringe-needle-based) delivered irrigants for the treatment of apical periodontitis.
 This recommendation suggests that all techniques, methods, devices, as well as all well-intended efforts aiming to improve root canal cleaning, need to be kicked.
 What should we do with this recommendation as clinicians aiming for excellence, best possible treatment outcomes and patient satisfaction?
 This talk will address some critical points on how to interpret this guideline recommendation and how to deal with it as a clinician delivering endodontic care.